Electric Bike Classes Explained: What are Class 1, 2, 3 E-Bikes

 In legal terms, these e-bikes are typically categorized as mopeds or scooters due to their high speed and motor power.

 Since it moves quickly and has a robust motor, it makes commuting less time-consuming and more convenient.
 However, in most countries, these e-bikes are not legal unless registered and insured.
+But nobody can prohibit you from riding these bikes in a private area.

 Which Electric Bike Class to Choose?